ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 [Community edition](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).

-Once Visual Studio is installed, you can generate project files by running the `vcbuild.bat` script in the root of this repository.
+Once Visual Studio is installed, you can generate project files by running the `vcbuild.bat` script in the [`game` directory](../game).
 If you plan on building inside of Visual Studio, you can run this with the `nobuild` flag to speed things up.
-Note that this script will also install JS dependencies and link up the JS directory to your `SHIELDBATTERY_PATH`, so complete the previous setup steps first.
+Note that this script will also install JS dependencies for the game side of things.

-`vcbuild.bat` will generate `shieldbattery.sln` in the root of the repo; open this with Visual Studio to be able to edit and build the C++ code.
+`vcbuild.bat` will generate `shieldbattery.sln` in the same folder; open this with Visual Studio to be able to edit and build the C++ code.
 Note that Debug builds add significant startup time to the applications, while Release builds add significant compile time.
 Pick your poison based on your needs at the time.